-The ear pads are also not the best and some people really dislike them but that also depends on you ear shape.
+The ear pads are also not the best and some people really dislike them but that also depends on your ear shape.
 For me they are ok-ish.

-The sound is were they do the trick.
-If you want a proper wide sound stage where you are able to pin point the position from were the sound is coming from, give them a try.
+The sound is where they do the trick.
+If you want a proper wide sound stage where you are able to pinpoint the position from where the sound is coming from, give them a try.

-Being open back they don’t have any isolation from the outside so you’ll need to be able to use them in a quite environment and they also don’t make good recording headphones ass all of your sound will leak outside and into the mics.
+Being open back they don’t have any isolation from the outside so you’ll need to be able to use them in a quiet environment and they also don’t make good recording headphones ass all of your sounds will leak outside and into the mics.

 There are still the only pair of fully open back headphones that I would recommend in this price range.